-Scalloped potatoes were a huge part of my childhood.
-My mother would make them for Thanksgiving and Christmas and my oldest sister and I would always fight for the leftovers.
-Mom’s original recipe included milk, butter, and bacon, but when I became a vegetarian, I replaced the bacon with an Italian veggie sausage from Light Life.
-Sadly, that sausage contains egg, so when I went vegan, I had to say goodbye to that product and as a result, stopped making scalloped potatoes.
-But I began to miss them, so I decided to make it vegan and was able to do so in 2 easy steps:
+Every Thanksgiving and Christmas, my mother would make scalloped potatoes, and every time, I’d fight my oldest sister for the leftovers.
+Not surprisingly, Mom’s original recipe included milk, butter, and bacon, but when I became a vegetarian, I replaced the bacon with an Italian veggie sausage from Light Life.
+Sadly, that sausage contains egg, so when I went vegan, I had to say goodbye to that product.
+As a result, I stopped making scalloped potatoes; however, I began to miss them, so I decided to make it vegan and was able to do so in 2 easy steps.

-(1) Soy milk is an easy replacement for cow milk, but I’m not a hug fan of it because it changes the taste of the scalloped potatoes.
-And while I can’t stand the smell of coconut oil when it is being cooked, I opted for coconut milk by Native Forest and I can’t even discern a coconut taste!
+First, you need a plant-based.
+While soy milk is an easy replacement for cow milk, but I’m not a hug fan of it because it changes the taste of the scalloped potatoes.
+As a result, I opted for coconut milk by Native Forest and while I can’t stand the smell of coconut oil when it is being cooked, I can’t even discern a coconut taste in the coconut milk!

 So try this out and let me know what you think!

 - 6 Russett potatoes, peeled and thinly sliced

 - 3 13.5 ounce cans of coconut milk

 - Butter bottom and sides of a 12 1/4" x 10 1/4" x 2 1/4" casserole dish

 - Add a layer of potatoes so that you cannot see the bottom of the dish

 - Using a sifter, sprinkle flour over potatoes until they are lightly covered